runpod/docs/docs/serverless/workers/vllm/environment-variables.md

 ## CUDA versions

-Operating your vLLM Worker with different CUDA versions enhances compatibilit and performance across various hardware configurations.
+Operating your vLLM Worker with different CUDA versions enhances compatibility and performance across various hardware configurations.
 When deploying, ensure you choose an appropriate CUDA version based on your needs.

 | CUDA Version | Stable Image Tag                          | Development Image Tag                  | Note                                                                            |